terminal42/contao-geoip2-country/README.md

     Be aware that this setting does not apply to the HTTP Reverse Proxy!

 - **fallback_country:** The default country if a visitors IP cannot be detected (e.g. applies to localhost as well).
-    _XX_ is the UN standard for _unknown country_, but by entering a valid [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) unknown visitors might see a specific content.
+    _XX_ is the United Nations standard for _unknown country_, but by entering a valid [ISO 3166-1 alpha-2 code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) unknown visitors will see a specific content.

 - **dca_tables:** configures which elements allow the country restrictions.
-Changing this will add the DCA fields to the given table(s), but you might need to implement your own visibility checks!
+Changing this will add the DCA fields to the given table(s), but for any but the default tables you will need to implement your own visibility checks!

 ## Updating the MaxMind GeoIP2 database